Anthony Rossomando

-Anthony Rossomando (born 21 February 1976) is an Oscar, Grammy, and Golden Globe-winning songwriter.
+Anthony Rossomando (born February 21, 1976) is an American musician.
 Rossomando, along with Carl Barât, was a founding member of Dirty Pretty Things.
 He previously stood in for Pete Doherty in The Libertines as a touring member.
 He has also been a live member of British New Rave band Klaxons.

-Rossomando's songs are represented by Concord Music Group.
+Rossomando has won Oscar, Grammy, and Golden Globe awards.

 Life and career

-Anthony grew up in Hamden, Connecticut.
+Rossomando grew up in Hamden, Connecticut.

-After dropping out of university in his first year he relocated to Boston where The Damn Personals were born.
-Shortly after, The Damn Personals became a mainstay at popular Boston, Providence, and New York indie venues.
+After dropping out of university in his first year he relocated to Boston where The Damn Personals was founded.
+The band played often at numerous Boston, Providence, and New York indie venues.
 They also toured Europe and UK once with Cave In.

 In 2003, introduced by Isaac Green of Columbia records, Rossomando met Carl Barât in New York City and agreed to fill in for Doherty in an upcoming US tour for The Libertines; this was followed by a trip to London to play Top of the Pops and Reading and Leeds festival.
 Eight months later he rejoined The Libertines to help support the entire worldwide touring campaign for their self-titled second album.
 It was during this time when Rossomando and Barât began to formulate their ideas that would later embody Dirty Pretty Things.

 In May 2006, Dirty Pretty Things released Waterloo To Anywhere which reached no. 3 in the UK charts, while the first single "Bang Bang You're Dead" peaked at no. 4.
 The band toured extensively in the UK, US, Europe and Japan.